 Currencies 1: Contemporary Focus on Historical Themes in Art

 Artists and art historians draw on a wide range of material and issues to interpret works of art and to draw inspiration for developing work in the studio.
-This course will focus on a different geographical location each time it is presented and will investigate works of art under this theme across a wide range of cultures, historical periods and media, though always with a reflection back to opportunities and issues within contemporary practice.
+This course will focus on a different theme each time the course is presented and will investigate works of art under this theme across a wide range of cultures, historical periods and media, though always with a reflection back to opportunities and issues within contemporary practice.

 1. Demonstrate knowledge of the historical precedents of current themes and debates in contemporary art and be able to meaningfully engage in current debates and discourse.